The Little Bands - Part 1:

 Bands' EP, featuring The Take, Ronnie and the Rhythm Boys, Morpions and Too Fat to Fit Through the

 Door, as well as a Primitive Calculators single.
+Each band member paid $20 for the recording of the EP.

 "John Murphy had a radio show on 3RRR which I helped out with.
 When he got tired of doing it, I took over and created a more permanent show.
 The period I did it intensely was 1980.
 I didn’t have much money and so I would go into the 3RRR newsroom and act like I was doing something journalistic for them, bulk erase half a dozen spools of tape and walk out, and that’s what I used for the show.
 I Never told them about it, I mean they were for bulk erase, but I didn’t own them, and I didn’t have permission to use them."
 (Alan Bamford)

-The Little Bands gigs were most often
+The Little Bands gigs were often

 mixed by The Boys Next Door mixer, Groper (real name Steven Colgan).
 Groper had his own sound system, and